DVBProject/DVB-I-Reference-CSR/README.md

 API is the query API used by the DVB-I clients to access the CSR.

 SQL database is required.
-Database configuration is in the db.config.js file in the project root.
-Database schema is found in db.sql file in the project root
+Database schema is found in db.sql file in the project root.
+Initialize the database using this sql file.

 ## API and backened module configuration